 In May 2013, Johns Hopkins publicly announced the launch of Rising to the Challenge: The Campaign for Johns Hopkins, which aims to raise $4.5 billion to advance human knowledge, solve global problems, and enhance the student experience.

 On June 30, 2017, the University will conclude the largest fundraising campaign in its history, expected to generate $753 million for financial aid and fellowships, and support for as many as 300 endowed professorships.

 As the Johns Hopkins Bloomberg School of Public Health enters its second century as the pacesetter in public health, the science of public health has never been more powerful - yet preventable illness and injury still consume enormous human and financial resources.

 To lead in addressing these problems, the Bloomberg School has set a campaign goal of $600 million, the highest of the University's 11 divisions (apart from Johns Hopkins Medicine).
-To date, we have raised 59 percent of the goal, with $31.8 million in outright gifts and $324.9 million in pledges.
+As of June 1, 2015, generous donors have already contributed $95 million during FY2015!
 A successful campaign will enable the School to:

 - Produce a new generation of professionals to create lifesaving programs